 Jerry Miller at gjmesq@sbcglobal.net

-The “Baseball Guys” are also back visiting the Kerrville Veterans Administration Hospital in Kerrville, Texas.
+The “Baseball Guys” are back visiting the Kerrville VA Medical Center in Kerrville, Texas.
 This program had been suspended for several years due to the pandemic, and it’s great to be back, in person, with the veterans.
-For more information, contact:
+In 2025, a second effort begins at the Community Living Center (CLC) adjacent to the Audie L. Murphy Memorial Veterans’ Hospital in San Antonio, Texas.

 Jim Kenton at jmkentn444@gmail.com

-Beginning in 2015, Alzheimer’s Texas and the Rogers Hornsby chapter of SABR teamed up to provide a baseball-themed program for Texas residents with early-stage Alzheimer’s.
+The history of our Baseball Memories programs dates back to its inception in 2015.
+Under chapter member Jim Kenton’s leadership, Alzheimer’s Texas and the Rogers Hornsby Chapter of SABR teamed up to provide a baseball-themed program for Texas residents with early-stage Alzheimer’s.
+This program kicked off (to borrow a football phrase) in May of 2015.

 Feedback regarding BasebALZ has been very positive.
 Participants and their caregivers enjoyed the sessions and the fellowship.
 The volunteers found the experience very rewarding.
 Everyone couldn’t wait for the next session!